-- Recommend providing consultation collaborating with the Faculty Association to develop a mandatory training for all faculty evaluators members of tenure committees which will include anti-bias, anti-racism, and equity-minded approaches to mentoring, supporting, and evaluating probationary faculty and tenured faculty. - Recommend providing consultation collaborating with the Faculty Association to explore the negotiation of cultural competence and equity, diversity, and anti-racism focused criteria into faculty evaluation processes.
+- Recommend providing consultation with the Faculty Association to develop a mandatory training for all faculty evaluators which will include anti-bias, anti-racism, and equity-minded approaches to mentoring, supporting, and evaluating probationary faculty and tenured faculty. - Recommend providing consultation with the Faculty Association to explore the negotiation of cultural competence and equity, diversity, and anti-racism focused criteria into faculty evaluation processes.